thealec1/Neural-Network-Visualizer/README.md

 It recognizes digits at 95.79% accuracy for the testing dataset in MNIST.

-The visualizer tool above shows the randomly selected image '3' being accurately identified as the number 3.
+The visualizer tool above shows the randomly selected image '3' being accurately identified, as seen by the network's output number.

 The colour coding is as follows: